Satō–Kishi–Abe family: Nobuo Kishi

 Kishi was appointed as minister of defense under Prime Minister Yoshihide Suga in September 2020.
-Commentator Michael Bosack described this as "a strange pick that signals factional influence and possibly a personal favor," and argued that the faction led by Hiroyuki Hosoda was clearly trying to build Kishi's credentials.
+Commentator Michael Bosack described this as "a strange pick that signals factional influence and possibly a personal favor", and argued that the faction led by Hiroyuki Hosoda was clearly trying to build Kishi's credentials.
 Following the news of Kishi's appointment, a Chinese foreign ministry spokesman expressed hope that Japan would refrain from developing official ties with Taiwan.

-In October 2020, Kishi released a joint statement with Australian Minister of Defense Linda Reynolds that announced that Japan's Self Defense Forces would be enabled to protect Australian military assets, an act which was made legal in September 2015 through the "Peace and Security Preservation Legislation" passed under the Abe administration.
+In October 2020, Kishi released a joint statement with Australian Minister of Defense Linda Reynolds that announced that Japan's Self Defense Forces would be enabled to protect Australian military assets, an act that was made legal in September 2015 through the "Peace and Security Preservation Legislation" passed under the Abe administration.
 This makes Australia the second country (after the United States) whose assets Japan would be permitted to protect.
-Kishi and Reynolds also emphasized their opposition to "any destabilizing or coercive unilateral actions that could alter the status quo and increase tensions in the East China Sea," and some analysts have speculated this to be in reference to Chinese maritime activities around the Senkaku Islands.
+Kishi and Reynolds also emphasized their opposition to "any destabilizing or coercive unilateral actions that could alter the status quo and increase tensions in the East China Sea", and some analysts have speculated this to be in reference to Chinese maritime activities around the Senkaku Islands.
 In a September 2021 interview with the Mainichi Shimbun, Kishi stated that Japan cannot stand aside when events occur in Taiwan due to being close neighbors and allies with shared universal values such as freedom and democracy.
-In 2021, he visited the controversial Yasukuni Shrine, making him the first sitting Defense Minister to do so since 2016.
+In 2021, he visited the controversial Yasukuni Shrine, making him the first sitting defense minister to do so since 2016.
 In response, the South Korean Foreign Ministry described his visit as "deplorable".

-After Suga's resignation as prime minister, his successor Fumio Kishida opted to retain Kishi as Defense minister after taking office in October 2021.
+After Suga's resignation as prime minister, his successor, Fumio Kishida, opted to retain Kishi as defense minister after taking office in October 2021.
 Nikkei noted that this sent a message of continuity in Japan's policies toward China and Taiwan.

 After the assassination of Shinzo Abe on 8 July 2022, Nobuo Kishi had to disclose that the relationship with the controversial Unification Church, also known as the "Moon Sect", extends to him.
 Kishi acknowledged that members of the group participated as volunteers in his campaign activities, including tasks such as telephone campaigning.
-Kishida replaced him as Defense Minister a month later.
+Kishida replaced him as defense minister a month later.
 He announced plans to resign from the House of Representatives due to health issues, making way for a by-election on April 23, 2023.